launchdarkly/dotnet-server-sdk/README.md

 Quick setup
 -----------

-0. Use [NuGet](http://docs.nuget.org/docs/start-here/using-the-package-manager-console) to add thet .NET SDK to your project
+0. Use [NuGet](http://docs.nuget.org/docs/start-here/using-the-package-manager-console) to add the .NET SDK to your project:

         Install-Package LaunchDarkly.Client